 To continue the important legacy of the Young Review, Iqbal Wahhab OBE has been appointed as Chair of the Young Review Independent Advisory Group which has been rebranded and renamed as EQUAL.

 Our vision is a criminal justice system that delivers fair outcomes for all.
-Our purpose is to help those involved in the development and delivery of criminal justice practice and policy to create a system free from unfair outcomes for Black and Minority Ethnic people.
+Our purpose is to help those involved in the development and delivery of criminal justice practice and policy to create a system free from unfair outcomes for BAME (Black, Asian and Minority Ethnic) people.

-We believe that action must be taken to address the issues that lead to unjust experiences and outcomes for Black and Minority Ethnic people in the criminal justice system.
+We believe that action must be taken to address the issues that lead to unjust experiences and outcomes for BAME people in the criminal justice system.

 To address the poorer outcomes experienced by BAME groups and Muslims in the criminal justice system.